Worksheet on Reproduction in Organisms for Class 10

 d) Progesterone decreases, while oestrogen increases.

-Answer: d) In the absence of fertilisation, during the latter part of the menstrual cycle, the corpus luteum, which is a temporary endocrine structure formed from the remnants of the follicle that released the egg, begins to degenerate.
+Answer: d) In the absence of fertilisation, during the latter part of the menstrual cycle, the corpus luteum, which is a temporary endocrine structure formed from the remnants of the follicle that releases the egg, begins to degenerate.
 This leads to a significant drop in progesterone levels because the corpus luteum is responsible for secreting progesterone.

 As the progesterone levels decrease, oestrogen levels also begin to decline, but then they start to rise again.
 The combined decrease in progesterone and the subsequent increase in oestrogen trigger the shedding of the uterine lining, resulting in menstruation and marking the start of a new menstrual cycle.
 This hormonal shift prepares the body for the possibility of a new ovulation and a fresh chance for fertilisation.